×

 If you have not spent a lot of time in Belize, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Deciding whether to buy or rent a home in Belize is ultimately a personal choice that depends on many factors.
 If you plan to stay for a long period of time, buying a home can be a great investment as you will own a valuable piece of property you can use as a vacation home.
 Additionally, owning a home in Belize may offer certain tax benefits that renting does not.
 On the other hand, if your stay in Belize is more transient, it may be more cost-effective and practical to rent so that you are not tied down to one location in the long-term.
-Ultimately, researching the market in Belize can help you to make an informed decision that best suits your needs," said one person in Belize.
+Ultimately, researching the market in Belize can help you to make an informed decision that best suits your needs," remarked one foreigner who made the move to Belize.

 View More Answers